How to buy a second-hand or used car in Singapore

 Once you’re satisfied, bring your car to a stop but leave the engine running.
 Check the exhaust for smoke, before turning off the engine, to check the underside of the bonnet and the rest of the car for leakage.
 If drippage occurs, anything but water is a red flag.

 8. Find ways to finance it

 First, check if the OMV is above or below $20,000.
-Loans for those above that amount are capped at 60% of the purchase price or valuation, whichever is lower.
+Car loans for those above that amount are capped at 60% of the purchase price or valuation, whichever is lower.
 Those below $20,000 can get a larger loan at 70%.

 You have to pay off the loan within 7 years, or before the COE expires.
 This means that if you buy a 6-year-old car, you will only have 4 years to pay off your debt.
 There are generally three types of loans you can get to finance your car if you don’t intend to maintain a diet of grass and leaves for the next few years.

-- Next, you might consider in-house loans provided directly from the dealership.
+- Next, you might consider in-house loans provided directly by the dealership.

 - Lastly, balloon scheme loans might be an attractive choice if you’re a first-time car buyer or relatively new to the workforce.

 Although balloon scheme loans usually charge a higher interest rate than other loans, they exclude the PARF amount resulting in a lower loan quantum.
 This means that in effect, you fork out less per month, and are able to save up more of your monthly salary.